aweymo-ui/geolocation/content/4_landmark.md

 {% include gallery-figure.html img="geo_34.jpg" width="100%" alt="Street scene with a bank, stone monument, street lights and mountain in the background highlighted for reference" caption="First National Bank with Mullan Monument, n.d.
 Courtesy U of I Special Collections." %}

-In contrast, this photograph would be an example of an image that is ideal for triangulation (setting aside the fact that we actually know this is located in [Mullan, Idaho](https://www.lib.uidaho.edu/digital/tabor/items/tabor1552.html)).
+In contrast, this photograph would be an example of an image that is ideal for triangulation (setting aside the fact that we actually know this is located in [Mullan, Idaho](https://www.lib.uidaho.edu/digital/tabor/items/tabor1552.html){:target="_blank" rel="noopener"}).
 We have a monument in the road, a series of street lamps, a structure that resembles a 19th century bank and a landform in the background with a fairly distinct shape.

-Using the [OpenStreetMap language](https://wiki.openstreetmap.org/wiki/Map_features) again, we can search for these elements within the state of Idaho:
+Using the [OpenStreetMap language](https://wiki.openstreetmap.org/wiki/Map_features){:target="_blank" rel="noopener"} again, we can search for these elements within the state of Idaho:

 ```
 [out:json][timeout:25];